NecipAkgz/fhevm-example-factory/docs/basic/encryption/encrypt-multiple-values.md

-Efficient handling of multiple encrypted values in one transaction.
-Demonstrates batched input validation where a single proof covers multiple encrypted values (ebool, euint32, eaddress), saving ~50k gas per additional value compared to separate proofs.
+Efficient handling of multiple encrypted values via batched inputs.
+Uses a single proof for multiple values (ebool, euint32, eaddress), saving significant gas compared to separate proofs.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: